AdaCore/gnatstudio/docs/users_guide/projects.rst

   the object directory.
 The rest of this chapter describes this wizard in more detail.

+* :guilabel:`Single Project with complex naming scheme`

+  Use this wizard to create project for existing Ada units stored in files with irregular or arbitrary naming conventions.
+To do this, specify file name patterns on page 'File patterns'.
+GPS uses these patterns to search for Ada units in each of source directories specified in the :ref:`Source_Directory_Selection` page using the :program:`gnatname` tool and generates the required pragmas for the set of files.

 * :guilabel:`Project Tree`

   This wizard attempts to create a set of one or more project files to